The thread count façade

 What is yarn?

 Cotton fibers are spun into yarn using a process similar to how hair is braided.
-When stronger, softer and more durable long staple fibers (such as Egyptian cotton) are twisted around themselves, we get a single-ply yarn.
+When stronger, softer and more durable long staple fibers (such as Egyptian cotton or Supima) are twisted around themselves, we get a single-ply yarn.

 Whereas Multi-ply yarns are made by twisting 3 or 4 threads.
 The cotton fiber used here is weaker and that is why 3 or 4 threads are used to achieve the same strength and durability as a single-ply yarn made from long staple Egyptian cotton.